Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Benchmarking the discretizations

-We begin with Problem~\ref{prob:radial}, i.e., the computation of harmonic maps from $\big( -\frac{1}{2}, \frac{1}{2}\big)^2$ to $S^2$.
-This situation admits smooth minimizing harmonic maps with finite energy.
-Since the boundary condition function $\bu_D$ of Problem~\ref{prob:radial} is singular in the center of the domain, we use a mollification as the initial iterate.
-With the scalar function
+We begin with Problem~\ref{prob:inv_stereo}, i.e., the computation of a harmonic map from $\Omega = \big(-\frac{1}{2}, \frac{1}{2}\big)^2$ to $S^2$, with boundary data given by the restriction of the inverse stereographic projection $\pi_\text{st}^{-1}$ to $\Omega$.
+One solution to this is the inverse stereographic projection itself, which is smooth.